 Waivers of Informed Consent or Parental Permission

 If an investigator proposes to obtain informed consent (or parental permission) for the research activity without obtaining the participant's signature on a consent form, s/he must request a waiver of documentation of consent (no signature collected).
-Waiving the requirement for a signed form does not eliminate the requirement for informed consent via verbal communication or written information sheet or participant letter, which would follow our consent form template but would eliminate the signature lines.
+Waiving the requirement for a signed form does not eliminate the requirement for informed consent via verbal communication or written information sheet, which would follow our consent form template but would eliminate the signature lines.
 This type of waiver is useful in situations where a signed consent document could have a negative consequence for the participants (if it's the only link to participation and the primary risk is a breach of confidentiality), or for some expedited studies utilizing telephone or Internet survey procedures [45 CFR 46.117(c)].

 With expedited research, if an investigator proposes to waive the requirement to obtain informed consent completely, or to alter some of the required elements of informed consent, s/he must submit a Request for a Waiver or Alteration of Informed Consent form to the IRB.
 S/he must provide a response to all of the following points [45 CFR 46.116(d)]: